pingcap/tidb/docs/design/2022-09-28-flashback-to-timestamp.md

 ## Abstract

-This proposal aims to support `Flashback To Timestamp` and describe what `Flashback To Timestamp` should looks like and how to implement it.
+This proposal aims to support `Flashback To Timestamp` and describe what `Flashback To Timestamp` should look like and how to implement it.

 ## Background